-Thank you for your interest in our graduate program, but due to recent budget cuts at the state level that impact all departments at Missouri State University, we will not be accepting students into our graduate program for the 2017-2018 academic year.
-However, we are in the process of establishing a Graduate Certificate Program in Cultural Resource Management Archaeology, which may be up and running as soon as this fall.
-Please watch this website for more information or contact Dr. Scott Worman if you are interested in pursuing this possibility or discussing the graduate program (FScottWorman@missouristate.edu).
+Thank you for your interest in our graduate program, but due to recent budget cuts at the state level that impact all departments at Missouri State University, we will not be accepting students into our MS program for the 2017-2018 academic year.
+However, we have established a Graduate Certificate Program in Cultural Resource Management Archaeology, which will begin this Fall.
+Please visit the Cultural Resource Management Archaeology Graduate Certificate webpage or contact Dr. Scott Worman for more information (FScottWorman@missouristate.edu).

 Why study applied anthropology at Missouri State?

 - Applied anthropology is the fastest growing area in anthropology today.

 - Missouri State offers one of just a few applied programs in the country and the only one in the state of Missouri.

 - Faculty are actively engaged in research projects across the country and globe, including the Ozarks region; African American, Latino and Native American communities in the U.S.; as well as communities in West Africa, Jamaica and Mexico.
 You will have the opportunity to work closely with our faculty on their research projects.

 - We are committed to preparing you for a professional career as a practicing anthropologist.
 Our program focuses on transferable skills for the workplace such as project design, field and lab research, quantitative analysis, computer applications, proposal and report writing, and public speaking.

 - Courses are offered in the afternoon and evening to provide scheduling flexibility for working professionals.